-Undergraduate students must complete all work with a 2.25 or better GPA.
+Graduate students must complete all work with a 3.0 or better GPA.
 Students must apply for graduation through the Graduate College during the final semester of course work.
+The Graduate College will allow you to participate in graduation before your residency, but you must have successfully passed all courses and the comprehensive examination with a 70% or better before graduation and residency.